two-horned/ring/README.md

   if (a == 0)
     return (0, 1)

-  r = b rem a                           // r: remainder of b / a q = b quot a                          // q: quotient of b / a
+  q = b / a                           // q: quotient of b / a
+  r = b % a                           // r: remainder of b / a

   (ss, tt) = egcd(a - r, r)           // intermediate result
   return ((ss - tt) * q + ss, tt - ss)
 }
 ```